 Federal Rehabilitation Tax Credits

-Federal income tax credits are available for owners of National Register listed income-producing properties who rehabilitate their properties.
-The projects must be certified by the National Park Service, in consultation with the State Historic Preservation Office.
+Also known as the Federal Historic Preservation Tax Credit, the rehabilitation tax credits are available for owners of National Register listed income-producing properties who rehabilitate their properties following the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+Each project must be certified by the National Park Service, in consultation with the State Historic Preservation Office.

 Neighborhood Enhancement Program

 The funding is designed for high-impact, innovative, neighborhood housing-oriented activities that benefit area residents.
 There are three eligible neighborhood components: 1) Beautification; 2) Neighborhood Public Amenity Enhancements; and 3) Housing Enhancements.
 The intent of the program is to fund tangible housing-oriented activities that are: implementation ready; highly visible; and where there is buy-in at the local level and demonstrated support within the neighborhood and community.

 Communities are working overtime to attract and retain businesses but lacking suitable housing options for a growing workforce.
 MSHDA is rolling out an exciting new pilot program that uses modular home products in these critical need areas.
 MSHDA Mod reduces the typical single-family home construction timeline and allows new construction to be made available at a price point below $200,000.